alexanderstahl93/aienergybusinessapp/Readme.md

-# AI Powered Demand Forecasting for an B2C Solar Energy Company
+# AI-Powered Demand Forecasting for a B2C Solar Energy Company
-AI Powered Demand Forecasting for an B2C Solar Energy Company.
+AI-Powered Demand Forecasting for a B2C Solar Energy Company.
-The scripts you've provided use a combination of machine learning (a subset of artificial intelligence) and data analysis techniques to perform various tasks related to business analytics and forecasting.
+The scripts use a combination of machine learning (a subset of artificial intelligence) and data analysis techniques to perform various tasks related to business analytics and forecasting.

 ![Streamlit Dashboard](streamlit_dashboard.png)

 ## Environment Setup:
 Make sure you have Python installed on your system.
 You can download it from the official Python website.
-The scripts provided here are compatible with Python 3.
+The scripts provided are compatible with Python 3.

 ### Install Required Libraries:
 Open your terminal and install the required libraries using pip (Python's package installer).
 The main libraries you'll need are pandas, sklearn, matplotlib, and streamlit.